Department of Infectious Diseases

 - Extensive infectious diseases research programs in clinical, basic sciences, public health and epidemiology.

 The Department works closely with Deakin University, with many of our physicians and staff having teaching roles and academic appointments with the university.
-We also have close links with the Geelong Centre for Emerging Infectious Diseases (GCEID), a collaborative, multidisciplinary research partnership between Deakin University, Barwon Health and the Australian Animal Health Laboratory (AAHL) and links with Alice Springs Hospital (with our registrars rotating to Central Australia for six month placements).
+We also have close links with the GCEID, a collaborative, multidisciplinary research partnership between Deakin University, Barwon Health and the Australian Animal Health Laboratory (AAHL) and links with Alice Springs Hospital (with our registrars rotating to Central Australia for six-month placements).

 The Department has active research collaborations locally and internationally, as well as running an active infectious diseases clinical trials unit.